The Sports Legends

 Karl Malone Biography, Stats, Facts and achievements

-Karl Malone was born in Summerfield, Louisiana, and was the youngest of nine children.
-He led his high school basketball team to three consecutive Louisiana Class C titles from 1979 to 1981.
+Karl Malone, born in Summerfield, Louisiana, was the youngest of nine siblings.
+In high school, he led his basketball team to three consecutive Louisiana Class C championships from 1979 to 1981.

 Stats:

-Karl Malone played 19 seasons for the Jazz and Lakers.
-He averaged 25.0 points, 10.1 rebounds and 3.6 assists in 1,476 regular-season games.
-He was selected to play in 14 All-Star games, and won 2 MVP awards.
-He was inducted into the Hall of Fame in 2010.
+Karl Malone played 19 seasons in the NBA, representing the Utah Jazz and the Los Angeles Lakers.
+Over 1,476 regular-season games, he averaged 25.0 points, 10.1 rebounds, and 3.6 assists per game.
+Malone was selected to 14 All-Star games and won two NBA Most Valuable Player (MVP) awards.
+In recognition of his outstanding career, he was inducted into the Naismith Memorial Basketball Hall of Fame in 2010.

 Facts: